 Always remember, parents should encourage virtual visits with their child’s other parent as frequently as possible to continue to foster healthy relationships.
 New Jersey courts favor frequent contact with both parents and withholding contact out of spite or anger serves no one, especially during the holiday season.
 It may be difficult to spend any holiday without your child, but this alternative may make it a bit easier.
 Hopefully, you are spending quality in-person time with your children for Christmas or Hanukkah, which are right around the corner!

-If you have questions about your holiday schedule or how to implement virtual visitation, please contact us to schedule your free consultation with one of our qualified and experienced family law attorneys.
+If you have questions about your holiday schedule or how to implement virtual visitation, please contact us to schedule your initial consultation with one of our qualified and experienced family law attorneys.